Cases in Zoho People

 - Select the case that you are handling under All Requests, My Requests or Unassigned

-- In the comments space, click Attach FAQ, on the top-right corner
+- In the comments space, click Attach FAQ.

-5.Select the relevant FAQ and click Attach FAQ on the right
+5.Select the relevant FAQ and click Attach FAQ.

 The FAQ will be attached as a link in the comments space.